Schur decomposition of several matrices: Schur form or (quasi-)upper-triangularization of collections of matrices

-For each pseudotree: If $r_{j(i)} \neq r_{k(i)}$ then the matrices $T_i$ associated with the cycle are of the forms a) and b) in Figure \ref{shapes} for the matrices associated with the arrows pointing at one direction (we can chose the direction with the largest number of arrows pointing at) and of the forms c) and d) in Figure \ref{shapes} for the matrices associated with the arrows pointing at the opposite direction.
-The remaining matrices $T_i$, associated with the trees, are of the forms a) and b) in Figure \ref{shapes} if the transformation matrix with the larger index, i.e. the one associated with the vertex further away from the cycle, (either $Q_{j(i)}$ or $Q_{k(i)}$), also has larger dimension and of the forms c) and d) in Figure \ref{shapes} otherwise.
+\begin{remark} { In the following we explain what being ``quasi-upper-triangular'' means for rectangular matrices.
+In the notation of Theorem \ref{real},} for each pseudotree: If $r_{j(i)} \neq r_{k(i)}$ then the matrices $T_i$ associated with the cycle are of the forms a) and b) in Figure~\ref{shapes} for the matrices associated with the arrows pointing at one direction (we can choose the direction with the largest number of arrows pointing at) and of the forms c) and d) in Figure \ref{shapes} for the matrices associated with the arrows pointing at the opposite direction.
+The remaining matrices $T_i$, associated with the trees, are of the forms a) and b) in Figure \ref{shapes} if the transformation matrix with the larger index, i.e., the one associated with the vertex further away from the cycle, (either $Q_{j(i)}$ or $Q_{k(i)}$), also has larger dimension and of the forms c) and d) in Figure~\ref{shapes} otherwise.